This Pumpkin Zucchini Cake is light, fluffy, and covered in creamy cheesecake Frosting. It’s the perfect Fall dessert!

 Make your wildest pumpkin cake dreams come true with this delectable recipe.
 Zucchini, cream cheese frosting, and all the autumn spices combine to create a perfectly moist and flavorful cake.

 This Pumpkin Zucchini Cake is now my favorite cake.
 I will be proudly declaring from the Colorado mountains this fall that there is a new pumpkin King or Queen in town, and it’s this Pumpkin Zucchini Cake.
 Not only does it look heavenly, but it tastes even better.
 So to all, you pumpkin dreamers out there hoping for your carriage made of pumpkins, don’t forget that sometimes those dreams come true… in cake form!

-I love cakes!
-Literally, if I could have cake for every meal I would.
-And this Pumpkin Zucchini Cake is no exception.
-I tried to only eat one piece, really I did.
-But I kept finding myself at the cake plate nibbling little bites here and there.
-Well, maybe not all of the bites were little.
-But you know what I mean.
+I adore cakes!
+In fact, if I could have cake for every meal, I would.
+This Pumpkin Zucchini Cake is no different–it’s absolutely delicious.
+Initially, I tried to only eat one piece of cake.
+However, time and time again I found myself at the plate picking at it.
+Maybe not all of the bites were little…but you catch my drift.”

 - Canola oil